orca-so/typescript-sdk/README.md

 **Decimals & OrcaU64**

 The SDK relies on the use of [Decimal](https://github.com/MikeMcl/decimal.js/) for number inputs and Decimal/[OrcaU64](https://github.com/orca-so/typescript-sdk/blob/main/src/public/utils/orca-u64.ts) for token-value inputs.
 If a Decimal instance is provided for a token-value input, it will be automatically transformed to the token's scale.

-**Funding Associated Token Addresses**

-The swap() function assumes the owner keypair address has already created & initialized the [associated token addresses](https://spl.solana.com/associated-token-account) for the trading pair tokens.
-The swap will fail if this is not the case.

 **Stability of the Public Util Functions**